Approaches to critical point theory via sequential and parametrized topological complexity: Equivariant fiber bundles and vertical proportionality

 \section{Equivariant fiber bundles and vertical proportionality}

-In contrast to the setting of sequential TCs in section 2 to 4, our Lusternik-Schnirelmann-type results for sequential \emph{parametrized} setting in the last sections had the downside that some restrictive conditions have to be put on the chosen quantities, namely \begin{itemize} \item the vertical proportionality of gradients in Theorem \ref{TheoremParamTCLSdiff} and all of its consequences, \item the fibration property of restrictions of fibrations to sublevel sets in Theorem \ref{TheoremParamTCLSprod}. \end{itemize} In this section, we will study certain classes of examples of $G$-equivariant fiber bundles, where $G$ is a Lie group, in which these properties hold or can be derived from more tangible criteria.
+In contrast to the setting of sequential TCs in section 2 to 4, our Lusternik-Schnirelmann-type results for sequential \emph{parametrized} setting in the last sections had the downside that some restrictive conditions have to be assumed, namely \begin{itemize} \item the vertical proportionality of gradients in Theorem \ref{TheoremParamTCLSdiff} and all of its consequences, \item the fibration property of restrictions of fibrations to sublevel sets in Theorem \ref{TheoremParamTCLSprod}. \end{itemize} In this section, we will study certain classes of examples of $G$-equivariant fiber bundles, where $G$ is a Lie group, in which these properties hold or can be derived from more tangible criteria.

 \emph{Throughout this section we let $G$ be a connected finite-dimensional Lie group, $E$ and $B$ be smooth paracompact Banach manifolds and $p\colon E \to B$ be a smooth fiber bundle whose fibers are path-connected.
 We further assume that $E$ and $B$ are equipped with smooth left $G$-actions}